stevenelson35/stevenelson35.github.io/_posts/2023-12-23-trans-siberian-golf.md

 youtubeId: IGF0GrjEoBA
 ---

-We kicked off our winter break with the gift of Trans-Siberian Ochestra tickets from Linda's work.
+We kicked off our winter break with the gift of Trans-Siberian Orchestra tickets from Linda's work.

 Thanks Dr. Williams!